2lian/Motion-Stack/docs/source/index.rst

        |test|

-Modular walking robots with distributed computation, or a simple robotic arm, seamlessly bring your robots to life with just a URDF!
+Modular walking robots with distributed computation, or a simple robotic arm, seamlessly bring robots to life with just a URDF!
 Built for maximum flexibility, ease of use, and source-code customization.

 .. toctree::
     :maxdepth: 1